Republic New York

-The company was controlled by Jewish Lebanese billionaire Edmond Safra (1932-1999), who was killed in a fire in his Monte Carlo penthouse apartment, by his American nurse Ted Maher.
+The company was controlled by Lebanese billionaire Edmond Safra (1932-1999), who was killed in a fire in his Monte Carlo penthouse apartment, by his American nurse Ted Maher.
 Republic New York Corporation was sold shortly after its chairman's death to HSBC Bank USA, the US subsidiary of HSBC of the UK.

 Joseph Safra, the brother of Edmond Safra, controlled and owned independently the Safra Group of banks and financial institutions.

 History

-1966: Republic National Bank of New York is founded by Edmond Safra.
+Republic National Bank of New York was founded by Edmond Safra in 1966.
 Safra had previously opened the Trade Development Bank in Geneva, Switzerland, which acquired a 36% stake in Republic.

-1973: Republic New York Corporation was established as a one-bank holding company for Republic National Bank.
+In 1973, Republic New York Corporation was established as a one-bank holding company for Republic National Bank.